FireFly08151/Moza2Joystick/README.md

 It reads real-time input from your devices using either:

-- [MOZA SDK](https://mozaracing.com/pages/sdk) — for maximum performance and official data access
+- [MOZA SDK](https://mozaracing.com/pages/sdk) - for official data access
-- [hidapi](https://github.com/libusb/hidapi) — for a driver-independent fallback mode
+- [hidapi](https://github.com/libusb/hidapi) - for independence from Moza Pit House

 All input is then forwarded to a **[vJoy virtual controller]((https://sourceforge.net/projects/vjoystick/))**, so your system sees it as a regular joystick or gamepad.